jonasborn/z8-mctrl/README.md

 z8-mctrl, also known as zero eight mission control, is the main control center of the zero eight payment system.

+The project is currently unmaintained - lack of practical usage.
+As this still is a interesting base for a stable and secure platform, I am publishing, even when still unfinished. z8-sat (the payment devices) will be published soon.

 # Structure

 ## Language